Hoangnam25012004/ADIDAS-SALE-IN-FLORIDA-WITH-Men-s-Street-Footwear-ANALYST-STATISTICAL-METHOD/README.md

   - Response Variable: Price per Unit

 ## Goal
-- Analyzing data to find patterns, trends, and the correlation between Price per unit and Units sold.
+- Analyzing data to find patterns, trends, and the correlation between Price per Unit and Units sold.

 - Implementing knowledge and skills learned from the Statistical Methods course to collect and understand the data thoroughly.

 - Understanding more about how datasets really work in reality.

+## Acknowledgements
+●  Developed by HCMIU students.

+●  We want to express our sincerest thanks to our lecturers and the people who have helped us to achieve this project's goals:

++ Dr. Phạm Hoàng Uyên.